 - Are you (or a caller) hearing the "An application error has occurred” error on your call?

 - Is an outbound call not connecting?

 - Does the call log show any Debug Events?

-- Are you (or a caller) experiencing issues with choppy, delayed, or missing audio?
+- Are you (or a caller) experiencing any audio quality issues?

 Check for Twilio Incidents